 Rushing around to pick an outfit, iron or make lunches in the morning can be headache-inducing.
 Get as much as you can done the night before so you can go to bed knowing the morning will be smooth sailing.

 Chores don’t always have to be a drag either — bring the ironing board out in the living room and catch up on your favorite evening show, or rock out to Spotify while prepping lunches.
 Lay out outfits and accessories at night, and make sure bags and backpacks are together with keys and other must-haves ready for heading out the door.

-Plenty of beauty gurus also swear by things like overnight hairstyles, and besides, the less you have to do in the A.M. the more precious beauty sleep you get.
+Plenty of beauty gurus also swear by things like overnight hairstyles, such as braiding long hair before bed.
+Besides, the less you have to do in the A.M. the more precious beauty sleep you get.